smbutterfield/ibmt17-18/_07-harmonic-functions/a3-tx-diaprogcirclefifths.md

 # Class discussion

+As we looked at implied harmony in two-voice counterpoint, we demonstrated that simple voice-leading is all that is necessary to *imply* diatonic function.
+If we take that further, we should be able to create the fundamentals of harmonic progression using the voice-leading inherent in diatonic systems.

 Beginning theory students often learn two general rules of thumb for voice-leading:
 - `ti` resolves to `do`
 - `fa` resolves to `mi`